libjxl/libjxl/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
-Currently github does not allow uploading files that end in `.jxl`, but when you rename them for example as `image.jxl.jpg`, it will be possible to upload them and also view them in browser that are configured to support it.
+Currently github does not allow uploading files that end in `.jxl`, but when you rename them for example as `image.jxl.jpg`, it will be possible to upload them and also view them in browsers that are configured to support it.

 See https://github.com/orgs/github-community/discussions/18139
 -->